ybur-yug/numbers-in-js-were-confusing-me/README.md

 ## Sorry, I don't have a clever title

 ### Introduction
-The other day, someone one twitter shared a code snippet from the V8 JavaScript engine that intrigued me.
+The other day, someone one twitter shared a code snippet from the V8 JavaScript engine that got me thinking.
 It was nothing particularly exciting; simply part of the logic for how it handles sorting in arrays of various sizes.
 For whatever reason I ended up quite interested.
 What intrigued me is that there was a specific cutoff in which they did not do a quicksort algorithm on the array, and rather had some customized logic that handled other array sizes within two bounds.